 The life of an Ambleside Student

 9:15 am Sunshine spills into the Kindergarten class where art prints and beautifully illustrated books fill the shelves.
-Putting away their phonetic readers, the children gather around tables to examine the larvae of Painted Lady Butterflies.
-Using dry-brush watercolor techniques, they mix their own colors as they paint the changing creature in their nature journals.
+Putting away their base ten blocks, the children gather around tables to examine the larvae of Monarch Butterflies.
+Using dry-brush watercolor techniques, they mix their own colors as they paint the newest stage of the transforming insect in their nature journals.

-9:35 am As the Kindergartners line up for Spanish, they hear the low voices of first-graders working through early-readers.
+9:35 am As the Kindergartners line up for Music class, they hear the quiet voices of first graders working through early readers.
 A student pauses to decode a difficult word and the teacher prompts him: “What are the other sounds that ‘o-u’ makes?”

-10:15 am Students flow back into the second-grade classroom, red-cheeked from the brisk air.
-Every corner of their room is filled with specimens from the world outside.
-The students have been studying the life and works of Mary Cassatt.
-Lately, they have focused on her “Child in a Straw Hat”.
-Now they take out paper and paint to create their own reproductions of the work.
-As the office administrator walks past, she is invited into the class for an impromptu “art exhibit.”
+10:15 am Students flow back into the second-grade classroom, red-cheeked from the brisk outdoor air.
+The whiteboard is filled with notes from the week’s work-----a spelling rule, a habit the class is practicing, an idea they have discussed.
+The students have been studying the life and works of Claude Monet.
+This morning they take out paper and oil pastels to create their own reproductions of one of their favorites, the “Japanese Footbridge.”

-12:00 pm Two young boys face off on the playground.
-A conflict in the midst of a climbing game left both with tear-stained faces.
-Before hurt feelings escalate into anger, two older boys intervene to help them sort out their differences.
-As a teacher looks on, hugs and handshakes are exchanged, and all four boys run off to begin a game of soccer.
+12:15 pm Two young boys face off on the playground.
+A conflict in the midst of fort-building has left both with tear-stained faces.
+A teacher quickly intervenes to help them sort out their differences.
+Each boy explains his frustration to the other with coaching from the teacher.
+Finally understanding, forgiveness, and handshakes are exchanged, before they leave forts behind and run off to join the older boys, in their game of football.